lidongYang22/Autonomous-microrobot-swarm-navigation/README.md

 3. Run the file './demo of trajectory planning/example_code_path_planning.m' in Matlab.
 4. Outputs: the generated planning results will appear on the screen.

-If one want to test the method on different environment morphologies, just add the new image to './demo of trajectory planning' folder and change the image name in the program accordingly. in addition, the starting and target positions, and tunable parameters should be adjusted, if necessary.
+If one want to test the method on different environment morphologies, just add the new environment image to './demo of trajectory planning' folder and change the image name in the program accordingly.
+In addition, the starting and targeted positions, and tunable parameters should be adjusted, if necessary.